vackosar/vackosar.github.io/_posts/2016-11-04-Drone-Hackathoning.md

 ---
 layout: post
-title: "The Drone Hackathoning - Experience From A Hackathon"
+title: "Drone Detecting White Marker for Stabilization"
 date: 2016-11-04
 description: On a hackathon I implemented trivial image processing algorithm to locate white piece of paper on grey carpet floor to be used for drone horizontal stabilization.
 image: https://raw.githubusercontent.com/vackosar/triv-white-spot-locator/master/output/androidTest/marked.jpg
+categories: ml
+permalink: /:categories/:title
+redirect_from:
+- /2016/11/04/Drone-Hackathoning.html
 ---

 Yesterday I attended a hackathon choosing to join up with colleagues to develop an android app for DJI Phantom 3.
 We aimed to stabilize the drone horizontally to be able to screw a light bulb into a socket mounted on the ceiling.
 Ultimately we didn't succeed, although the journey was very interesting.